libreform/libreform/docs/API.md

 ```

 If you're building something like a SPA, then you should assign window.wplfData in your application, **before** importing the package.

+When you import the package, it's default export will initialize, lookup window.wplfData, and then "cache" it, and you will have a bad time.
+You can also configure the data manually if you're feeling brave.